sylenthuntress/Thermia/README.md

 which damages you and removes your ability to sprint.
 You must use suitable blocks, items, and equipment to combat extreme climates like the Nether!

-Similarly to my mod [Unbreakable](https://modrinth.com/mod/durability-rework), this mod is highly customizable.
+Similarly to my other mod [Unbreakable](https://modrinth.com/mod/durability-rework), this mod is highly customizable.
 Currently, customization is only supported through datapacks and resource packs, but a config is planned.